isomerpages/moe-guangyangpri/_our-curriculum/Mother Tongue Languages.md

 <strong>How we teach</strong>

-Using the Gradual Release of Responsibility (GRR) model of instruction with Explicit Direct Instruction through social constructivism.
+Using the Gradual Release of Responsibility (GRR) model of instruction with Explicit Direct Instruction through social constructivism.&nbsp;

 **What we teach**

 6 Language skills (Listening, Speaking, Reading, Writing, Speaking interaction and written interaction)

-21st CC skills which include social knowledge, care for society, global awareness and humanistic values which includes moral values and traditional culture.
+21st CC skills which include social knowledge, care for society, global awareness and humanistic values which includes moral values and traditional culture.&nbsp;

 Thinking framework which includes UPDC （Understand-Plan-Do-Check), 5W1H, Mind-mapping, Think-Pair-Share, PEEL.

 <p style="font-size:20px">Key Programmes</p>Mother Tongue Fortnight

 Mother Tongue Fortnight in Townsville is an exciting two weeks where all our students are immersed in a wide range of activities related to Chinese, Malay or Tamil language and culture.
-Besides attending lessons on traditional culture, our students also take part in games, quizzes, story-telling sessions, food-tasting sessions, fashion shows, attend theatre performances, go on learning journeys, participate in recital competitions or story-telling competitions and so on.
+Besides attending lessons on traditional culture, our students also take part in games, quizzes, story-telling sessions, food-tasting sessions, fashion shows, attend theatre performances, go on learning journeys, participate in recital competitions or story-telling competitions and so on.&nbsp;

 Our students are exposed to knowledge beyond their textbooks and experience the authentic use of the language through these activities.

+**Recess Activities during Mother Tongue Fortnight**

 **Mother Tongue Language and Cultural Camp for P4 students**